 I’m glad my mother-in-law didn’t move in with us during our first years of marriage.
 My husband had wanted her to because he worried about her being so far away.
 He felt bad that she was living all alone.
 He was asking her to consider moving before we even said “I do.”
 I’m sure if she’d moved in with us during our first years of marriage we would have made it work.
 I knew whenever she did move in with us, there wouldn’t be a real option to say we made the wrong choice and she needed to move out again.

 Five years ago he pleaded with her to consider moving in with us within a couple of years time.
 He knew she’d need some time to process and consider moving.
-Moving grandparents in with you isn’t an overnight decision, there are certainly pros and cons.

 Helping grandparents process moving away from their home